MuhtasimTanmoy/safe-zkguard/risc0/examples/README.md

 ## How to Run the Prover

+By default, the prover runs in dev mode and does not generate a real proof.
+Set `RISC0_DEV_MODE=0` to generate a real proof.

 You can run the prover from the `risc0` directory using a `cargo run` command.
 You must provide all the necessary details for the transaction you wish to prove.

 ### Generic Command Structure